 Sliding is imposed by moving the two (rigid) outermost layers at $v_{1,2} = \pm v/2$, resulting in a relative in-plane velocity of $v$, chosen within a 1--50~m/s range, which is relevant for many situations, in particular winter sports.
 In the ice-ice simulations, normal stresses are usually set to zero and sometimes to 20~MPa, which is close to a recent estimate for the quasi-static penetration hardness of ice at -10$^\circ$C~\cite{Liefferink2021PRX}, though differences between these two sets of simulations turn out to be minor.
-To be minimally invasive, only the second-outermost layers are thermostatted, which is done relative to the respective outermost, rigid layer.
+To minimize disruption, only the second outermost layers are thermostatted.
 Simulations are conducted with LAMMPS~\cite{Thompson2022CPC}, the visualization with OVITO~\cite{Stukowski2009MSMSE}, and the post-analysis with in-house codes.

 The amorphization width $w$ is determined as the average of an upper and a lower bound.
-Both are estimated from the number density of amorphous and hexagonal-ice molecules as identified using the Chill+ algorithm~\cite{Nguyen2014JPCB} with a cutoff of $3.4$~\AA .
+Both are estimated from the number density of amorphous and hexagonal-ice molecules as identified using the Chill+ algorithm~\cite{Nguyen2014JPCB} with a cutoff of $3.4$~{\AA}.
 The upper bound is located when positioning the interface between ice and water at the value of $z$ where the number density of ``amorphous molecules'' is 0.08~\AA$^{-3}$.
 As the sample was cut into slices along $z$-axis with a bin size of $0.5$~\AA, the error in the upper bound of $w$ should not exceed $1.0$~\AA.
 The lower bound is located in the same fashion, however, using ``hexagonal-ice molecules'' instead of ``amorphous molecules.''
-At low temperature, this method gives close results as when correlating the height difference of the two outermost layers with the width $w$.
-However, the latter method gives poor results at high temperature and fails to locate a crystal surface in the absence of a counterbody.
+At low temperature, this method gives similar results as when correlating the height difference of the two outermost layers with the width $w$.
+However, the latter method gives poor results at high temperatures and fails to locate a crystal surface in the absence of a counterbody.